XynoxTheDev/XynoxTheDev/README.md

 ### Heyo Fam 😄

-I'm Arindam aka Xynox, a guy who loves coding too much.
+I'm Arindam aka Xynox.
 I'm a passionate developer making awesome things for tons of smiling faces. 😉

 ### About me 👨‍